 - 75% of HVAC website visits following a radio airing came via search.

 The consumer hears the ad, reaches for their phone, and searches the company name.
 Google Analytics logs it as organic search.
-The radio spend gets no credit.
-The Google budget gets the attribution and often gets increased because it "appears to be working."
+The radio spend gets no credit, and the Google budget often gets increased because it "appears to be working."

 This is why home services companies that cut their radio budgets often see their digital performance decline within months.
-They weren't running two separate campaigns.
-They were running one campaign, and radio was feeding the other half.
+They weren't running two separate campaigns — radio was feeding the other half.
 Understanding how this attribution works changes how you read every report your agency sends you.

 What Happens When a Home Services Brand Commits to Radio

 Steve's Pest Control built its brand in Columbia, Missouri almost entirely through long-term AM/FM radio investment.
-The results, measured against competitors by Westwood One's research team, are exactly what the mental availability research predicts:
+The results, measured by Westwood One's research team:

 Source: Westwood One / MARU/Matchbox, Steve's Pest Control brand study (December 2023)

-The finding from that research is worth repeating: "The greater the awareness, the greater the purchase conversion rate.
+The finding from that research: "The greater the awareness, the greater the purchase conversion rate.
 A strong brand makes performance marketing work harder."
 Radio doesn't replace digital.
 It's the reason digital converts.

 The Tactical Details That Move the Needle

-AnalyticOwl's multi-year data on home services radio campaigns also identified the specific tactical patterns that drive the highest response.
-If you're running radio, or evaluating whether to, these details matter:
+AnalyticOwl's multi-year data on home services radio campaigns identified the specific patterns that drive the highest response:

-- Best daypart: 3pm–7pm.
+- Best time slot: 3pm–7pm.
 Afternoon drive outperforms mornings and middays for home services web response.
 Homeowners are on the way home, thinking about the house, close to the moment of decision.

 - Best days: Tuesday through Saturday.
-Consistent response throughout the workweek, with Saturday showing strength.
-That's the day homeowners are most likely to act on a project they've been thinking about.
+Consistent response throughout the workweek, with Saturday showing strength — the day homeowners are most likely to act on a project they've been thinking about.

 - :30-second spots outperform :15s and :60s in home services categories.
 Long enough to make an impression, short enough to stay in rotation.